Bafy78/dithering-in-octahedral/project_plan.md

 ## The "Epsilon" (The Innovation)
 **Current industry standards** typically rely on 16-bit RG8 precision (8 bits per axis) for normal maps.

 **The Gap:** While noise injection (dithering) is a standard technique to mitigate quantization banding (e.g., Crytek, Meyer et al.), current implementations universally apply uniform noise amplitude across the texture map.
 This ignores the variable pixel density of Octahedral encoding.
-Because the projection is area-preserving but not angle-preserving, uniform 2D noise manifests as anisotropic, non-uniform noise in 3D view space, causing excessive 'sparkling' artifacts at the poles where the sampling density is highest.
+Because the projection is area-preserving but not angle-preserving, uniform 2D noise manifests as anisotropic, non-uniform noise in 3D view space, causing excessive 'sparkling' artifacts at the diagonals where the sampling density is highest.

 **The Contribution:** We advance beyond subjective visual inspection to a rigorous quantitative efficiency analysis.
 We introduce **Jacobian-Weighted Dithering** as a mechanism to normalize noise perception.
 We aim to prove that this technique yields a higher perceptual quality (SSIM/FLIP) than Uniform Dithering within the same standard 16-bit container.